 So... here's where I got to after my adventures....

 A bit simpler than the previous one, and it won't thrash your hard drive!

 procedure TLDN183f1.buFetchClick(Sender: TObject); //For help, see http://synapse.ararat.cz/doc/help/httpsend.html#HttpGetText var boTmp:boolean; begin boTmp:=HTTPGetText(eURL.text,meDisplayPage.lines); end;

 I hope you've found the information here useful?
-Facebook "likes", Google "pluses" make me happy, and they also help others who'd like to know this sort of thing FIND this page...
+Facebook "likes", mentions of the page in forums, etc make me happy and they also help others who'd like to know this sort of thing FIND this page...

 In addition to the tutorials for which this page serves as Table of Contents, I have other sites with material you might find useful.....

 ... and some links to specific pages within them you might want....

 You can't "play" all day... learn to use the Libre Office/ Open Office database.
 Free.
 Multi-platform.